Brutto13/EffectiveMark2/README.md

 This test works similar to RAM test.
 Writes known pattern. then loads GPU with calculations that do not use VRAM.
 After computations are complete it reads VRAM pattern and check if it's still the same.
 Following arguments are accepted:
-- `--target-device`: Tested device's ID (multi-gpu setup ONLY)
+- `--target-device`, `-td`: Tested device's ID (multi-gpu setup ONLY)
-- `--chunk-size`: Test uses "chunks" to control and fill VRAM.
+- `--chunk-size`, `-cs`: Test uses "chunks" to control and fill VRAM.
 Smaller number will take more time to fill but can be more precise while calculating number of chunks.
 E.g. Assuming 6GB VRAM and chunk size is set to 512.
 Quick calculations shows, that using 10 chunks will fill 5120MB VRAM.
 Setting this to 256 or 128 will use more chunks but can use more VRAM
-- `--load-loops`: This parameter defines how many times GPU will be "asked" to calculate some data.
+- `--load-loops`, `-ll`: This parameter defines how many times GPU will be "asked" to calculate some data.
 If test freezes or takes too long reducing this value can help
-- `--free-space`: How much memory should be unallocated.
+- `--free-space`, `-fs`: How much memory should be unallocated.
 If you are hitting `OOMError` raising this value can help.
+- `--warmup-temp`, `-wt`: Temperature that must be reached by GPU before continuing, allows simulation of thermal edge- and worst-case scenarios.

 ## Render Test
 Uses GPU to render rotating torus with moving light which uses